abrarrr05/LED-Blinking-and-Limit-Switch-Using-Microcontroller-STC15F2K32S2-with-Python/README.md

-Di atas merupakan hasil akhir dari proyek yang dikerjakan.
-Proyek diatas menggunakan mikrokontroler STC15F2K32S2 yang terintegrasi dengan Python untuk diberikan perintah.
-Komponen proyek diatas terdiri dari 4 LED dan 4 Limit Switch.
-Dimana, masing-masing dari komponen tersebut memiliki kegunaannya masing-masing dalam bidang mesin ATM atau Self Service Banking (SSB).
+Above is the final result of the project carried out.
+The project above uses the STC15F2K32S2 microcontroller which is integrated with Python to give commands.
+The project components above consist of 4 LEDs and 4 Limit Switches.
+Where, each of these components has its own use in the field of ATM machines or Self Service Banking (SSB).

-SALAM
+BEST REGARDS

 TIM NORXEL UNNES UNDIP